pedromiglou/MRSI_Thesis_Action_Anticipation/dissertation_reports/latex_files/README.md

-# ua-thesis-template
+# University of Aveiro Thesis Template

-A thesis LaTeX template that complies with the University of Aveiro's guidelines and provides a simple CLI workflow around `make` that was developed and tested for cross-compatibility on Linux (Slackware, ArchLinux) and macOS (High Sierra 10.13.6).
+A thesis LaTeX template that complies with the University of Aveiro's guidelines and provides a simple CLI workflow around `make` that was developed and tested for cross-compatibility on Linux (Slackware, ArchLinux, Debian, Ubuntu) and macOS.

+This template was developed by professors and students.
+We will try to keep up to date with thesis requirements but some discrepancies may exist.
+Feel free to open issues and pull requests with new options, packages and fixes.

 ## Usage